Martin Fillo: Return to Viktoria Plzeň

-FK Teplice
+Teplice

 In July 2015, Fillo signed a three-year contract with First League club FK Teplice on a free transfer.
 Over the course of 2 1/2 seasons, he made 73 appearances and scored 22 goals and departed Na Stínadlech in December 2017.

-FC Baník Ostrava
+Baník Ostrava

 On 29 December 2017, Fillo joined Czech First League club FC Baník Ostrava on a permanent contract for an undisclosed fee.
 He made 115 appearances and scored five goals during 3 1/2 seasons with the club.

-FC Trinity Zlín
+Trinity Zlín

 On 4 June 2021, Fillo joined Czech First League club FC Trinity Zlín (then named FC Fastav Zlín) on a two-year contract for an undisclosed fee.
-He ended a relegation-threatened 2021–22 season with 28 appearances and one goal.
+He made 51 appearances and four scored goals during the 2021–22 and 2022–23 seasons, in both of which the club narrowly avoided relegation.
+Fillo was released when his contract expired.

+Jiskra Domažlice

+During the 2023 off-season, Fillo transferred to Bohemian League A club Jiskra Domažlice.
+He made 25 appearances and scored seven goals during a 2023–24 season in which the club narrowly missed the division's promotion playoff place.
+He departed the club in June 2024.

+SpVgg SV Weiden

+On 26 June 2024, Fillo transferred to German Bayernliga Nord club SpVgg SV Weiden.
+He made 25 appearances and scored three goals during the 2024–25 season.
+Fillo was released when his contract expired.

 International career

 Fillo represented the Czech Republic at youth level and was U21 captain.
 He won three caps for the senior team in 2009.